vpayno/adafruit-pyportal-workspace/tinygo/README.md

 Using the official [TinyGo Tutorial](https://tinygo.org/docs/tutorials/) for this experiment.

 Ok, after a lot of searching for how to use a NeoPixel with TinyGo, got it to work.
+Also got the LED working.

 - Serial output doesn't work.
 - Using this [pinout](https://learn.adafruit.com/adafruit-pyportal/pinouts) guide.